PixelStudiosDev/pixelstudiosdev.github.io/docs/epicachievements/commands-and-permissions.md

 ## Other Permissions

 - `achievements.admin` <br/>
-  Permission to use the admin commands.
+  Permission to use admin commands.

 - `achievements.track` <br/>
   Permission to track achievements.